THE TWO YEARS

 The Day of Reconciliation of man to God and God to man has begun with the Blowing of Trumpets in our heart.
 The Holy Spirit is beginning to reveal to us the areas of uncleanness in our life.
 We must confess our sins and self-will as soon as they are shown to us.
 Then, with the help of Christ, we are to turn away from them with all the strength we have so never again, from now to eternity, will we practice this uncleanness again.

 The feast of Tabernacles is the goal, the completion of the operation of redemption.
-All worldliness, sin, and self-will have been driven from us.
+At that time, all worldliness, sin, and self-will have been driven from us.
 Christ has been formed in us.
 Now the Father and the Son are ready to enter what has been formed in us and occupy Their new dwelling place for eternity.

 Jesus replied, “If anyone loves me, he will obey my teaching.
 My Father will love him, and we will come to him and make our home with him.”
 (John 14:23)